adamduvick/adamduvick.github.io/docs/cinnamon-rolls.md

 ### Step 10: Baste and Bake Homemade Cinnamon Rolls

 Next, we brush on butter to the tops of the cinnamon rolls, which will add flavor and help them get a nice golden brown color.
-Bake the rolls in a preheated at 375 degrees F (190 C), for around 15 to 20 minutes.
+Bake the rolls in a preheated at 375 ℉ (190 ℃), for around 15 to 20 minutes.
 When they are done they will be a nice golden brown on the tops.

 Remove them from the oven and allow them to cool for 10 to 15 minutes before adding the glaze or cream cheese frosting on top.